deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 For privacy reasons, no one sees your profile picture until you write a message to them.
 This way, you can control who sees your picture without any extra interaction.
-This is very typical for the Delta approach on privacy by design.
+This is very typical for the Delta approach of privacy by design.

 ### Show Classic Emails as Contact Requests